BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 > [!success] This is the first weeknote
 >
 > I have come to really enjoy the weeknotes from people like [Robb Knight], [Stephen Gower], [Joel],
 > and [Noisy Deadlines].
-Last year I wasbeen thinking about starting my own weeknotes, and I decided
+Last year I was thinking about starting my own weeknotes, and I decided
 > to start them in 2026.
 After one thing or another, I've finally managed to get going.
 Only took up
 > to week 7 🙄